yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Model.html.md

 - `mAssociatedItemId` - The ID of the virtual item whose balance is examined.

-- `mDesiredBalance` - The balance of the associated item that needs to be reached in order to unlock the `Gate`.
+- `mDesiredBalance` - The balance of the associated item that needs to be reached in order to open the `Gate`.

 <br>
 **HOW TO DEFINE**